-Any party may file a request for appeal ("Request for Appeal"), but it must be submitted in writing to the Chief Diversity Officer/Title IX Coordinator or the Director of Equal Opportunity & AA/Deputy Title IX Coordinator within ten (10) business days of the delivery of the Notice of Outcome.
+Any party may file a request for appeal ("Request for Appeal"), but it must be submitted in writing to the Chief of Institutional Culture/Title IX Coordinator or the Director of Equal Opportunity & Investigator/Deputy Title IX Coordinator within ten (10) business days of the delivery of the Notice of Outcome.

-The Chief Diversity Officer / Title IX Coordinator will designate a three-member appeal panel chosen from the Pool.
+The Chief of Institutional Culture/Title IX Coordinator will designate a three-member appeal panel chosen from the Pool.
 No appeal panelist will have been involved in the process previously, including any dismissal appeal that may have been heard earlier in the process.
 A voting Chair of the Appeal Panel will be designated.